 So, was the Roman historian Pliny, the only classical source who mentioned the Sphinx at all, correct in saying that it dated from the reign of a pharaoh named Ahmose I, who had seemingly lived just a century or two before Thutmose IV?
 Perhaps.
 Still, the way the Sphinx was written about on the stele — or, rather, spoke for itself — smacked of a monument that was of great antiquity even in the time of Thutmose IV.
 “The Sphinx probably represented,” said Birch, “the monarch by whose orders the image was constructed; and it was afterwards worshipped in consequence of the superstitious observances, which gave rise to the deification of departed kings, to whose service priests of different orders were dedicated, and whose glory was compared to the noonday effulgence of the sun.”

 The smaller steles, on the other hand, made reference to that greatest pharaoh of them all, Ramses II, using similarly ornate language.
-But he was believed to have reigned some fifty years after Thutmose IV — and if he had built the Sphinx, it was hard to believe that he would have accepted being honored only through these smaller steles placed in subsidiary positions.
+But he was believed to have reigned some fifty years after Thutmose IV — and if he had built the Sphinx, it was hard to believe that he, being legendary not least for his pride, would have accepted being honored only through these smaller steles placed in subsidiary positions.

-Birch and his fellow travelers among the new school of Egyptology, among them Karl Richard Lepsius, were thus inclined to believe that, although through the steles they had traveled well back in time from the Roman-era processionary way which Caviglia had uncovered a little further in front of the Sphinx, they had not yet arrived at the great beast’s point of origin.
-Both of the aformentioned scholars thought that the Giza Sphinx was most likely contemporaneous with the Pyramids of Giza, and that it most likely represented Khafre.
+Birch and his fellow travelers among the new school of Egyptology, among them Karl Richard Lepsius, were thus inclined to believe that, although through the steles they had traveled well back in time from the Roman-era processional way which Caviglia had uncovered a little further in front of the Sphinx, they had not yet arrived at the great beast’s point of origin.
+Both of the aforementioned scholars thought that the Giza Sphinx was most likely contemporaneous with the Pyramids of Giza, and that it most likely represented Khafre.
 After all, they couldn’t help but note, the Sphinx was placed directly in front of that pharaoh’s pyramid.
-There was even an enticing mention of Khafre down on the thirteenth line of the great granite stele, although neither man could quite extract the full meaning of the hieroglyphs surrounding it from Henry Salt’s inevitably imperfect sketches.

-Karl Richard Lepsius would come to exceed even Samuel Birch in importance when it came to carrying on the work begun by Champollion.
+Lepsius, for his part, would come to exceed even Birch in importance when it came to carrying on the work begun by Champollion.
 Born in 1810 and educated as a philologist, he had become at age 23 one of the first scholars in the world to have his initial encounter with ancient Egypt occur with the intermediation of Champollion’s preliminary grammar.
 Thus his judgment was never clouded by earlier hieroglyphic traditions.
 Late in life, he would describe himself as having been, for a time, the “thin thread” keeping Champollion’s knowledge alive until a “broad basis” for its acceptance could be constructed.

-By 1842, Lepsius had already made significant expansions upon and corrections to Champollion’s grammar, which had brought him to the attention of Prussia’s Kaiser Friedrich Wilhelm IV, a noted patron of the arts and sciences.
+By 1842, Lepsius had already made significant expansions upon and corrections to Champollion’s grammar.
+This work brought him to the attention of Prussia’s Kaiser Friedrich Wilhelm IV, a noted patron of the arts and sciences.
 Wilhelm IV rewarded Lepsius for his achievements in a manner much like Champollion had been rewarded by his monarch a decade and a half earlier: he was allowed to visit Egypt himself at the head of a major research expedition, funded by the Prussian crown.
-Whereas the bookish Champollion had largely been content merely to look closely at what had already been discovered by others on the Giza Plateau, Lepsius was of a more active disposition.
+Whereas the bookish Champollion had largely been content merely to look closely at what had already been discovered by others on the Giza Plateau and elsewhere, Lepsius was of a more active disposition.

 Indeed, the expedition proved a fascinating, often amusing collision between old and new attitudes toward Egyptian antiquities.
 Lepsius, a proud Prussian in addition to being a brilliant scholar, made a point of arriving at the Giza Plateau on October 15, 1842, his king’s 47th birthday.
 He pitched an enormous Prussian standard just outside his tent, then placed another one atop the Pyramid of Khufu.
 He and his party concluded the day’s festivities by singing the Prussian national anthem with gusto in the pyramid’s King’s Chamber.
 They were still on the plateau on Christmas Eve, which they celebrated by lighting an enormous bonfire on the top of the Pyramid of Khufu: “The flame shone magnificently upon the other two pyramids, as well as on the Necropolis, and threw its light far over the dale to Cairo.
 This was a Christmas pyramid!”
 They ate their dinner that night inside the King’s Chamber, into which a Christmas tree had been brought for the occasion.
 New Year’s Eve was celebrated with another bonfire, this one atop the Pyramid of Khafre.